nickesc/HomebakedPiArithmetic/README.md

 > ## Demo
 > https://user-images.githubusercontent.com/12503203/144731501-1463c962-3b72-480b-b5b6-22b9652b47d9.mp4

-Most of the project's code can be found in the `main.c` file, which sets up the GUI and handles the input loop.
+Most of the project's code can be found in the `main.c` file, which sets up the GUI and handles the input loop and calculations.
 The GUI shape and size can be set in the `setupScreen()` function, examples of which can be seen in the images below:

 > ### Default Sizing
 > ![default](/img/default.jpg)